 - Can provide you with insight into your area of specialization.

-- Has knowledge to provide information on career options.
+- Have knowledge to provide information on career options.

 Once you identify faculty members with similar interests, try to begin a relationship with them.
-These are great opportunities for conversation and mentoringo.
+These are great opportunities for conversation and mentoring.
 Start by:

-- Invite specific faculty members to be on your dissertation committee and solicit their feedback throughout the writing and research process
+- Inviting specific faculty members to be on your dissertation committee and soliciting their feedback throughout the writing and research process.

-- Writing an article for publication and ask select faculty to review it and provide feedback.
+- Writing an article for publication and asking select faculty to review it and provide feedback.

 - Be sure to state that you are interested in researching or seeking advice when you initiate a contact.
 Do not ask for a job in your first contact.